marcinzh/skutek/README.md

 # 2\.
 Effect

-In Skutek, an *Effect* is an **abstract type** (a trait), serving as a unique, type-level name.
+In Skutek, an *Effect* is an **abstract type** (a trait), serving as a unique, type-level **name**.
 Such type is supposed to be never instantiated or inherited. *Effects* are only useful as type-arguments for other types or methods.
 Most notably, for types of *Computations* and *Handler* constructors.

 *Effects* can be:
 * parameterless, e.g. `Maybe`, `Choice`